 If your customers often encounter this type of barriers, your business is likely to have numerous shopping cart abandonments.
 It's time to optimise your shopping flow and increase your conversion rate.

 Our conclusion is that multi-channel payments are not only available to big brands.
 In fact, thanks to payment gateways like PayXpert and the evolution of fintech, any e-commerce can have different payment methods.

 Opening the doors of your business to new possibilities can give you the continuity you need in sales.
 Online stores are increasingly aware of the changes in rules and are considering how to implement multichannel strategies in response to meet the service demands of their customers.

 We are no longer talking only about communication or payments, but also about the follow-up of your orders, the management of claims, the loading time of the website, the response time, the customer service in social networks, among many other things.

-Multicanality should not only be understood as the coexistence of online and offline channels, but also as the availability of different payment methods or channels.
+Multichannel payments should not only be understood as the coexistence of online and offline channels, but also as the availability of different payment methods or channels.
 In the multichannel model it is the customer who decides how to buy.
-Their conversion and loyalty is in your hands.
+Their incentive to buy and their loyalty are in your hands.